cesanta/mongoose/docs/README.md

 receives data, closes connections and calls event handler functions for the respective events.

+Each connection has two event handler functions: `c->fn` and `c->pfn`.
+The `c->fn` is a user-specified event handler function.
+The `c->pfn` is a protocol-specific handler function that is set implicitly.
+For example, a `mg_http_listen()` sets `c->pfn` to a Mongoose's HTTP event handler.
+A protocol-specific handler is called before user-specific handler.
+It parses incoming data and may invoke protocol-specific events like `MG_EV_HTTP_MSG`.

 <span class="badge bg-danger">NOTE:</span>
 Since the Mongoose's core is not protected against concurrent accesses, make